Install agent and certificate on Linux computers using the command line

 - To understand how to perform agent maintenance on UNIX and Linux computers, see Upgrading and Uninstalling Agents on UNIX and Linux Computers.

-- Review Manually Uninstalling Agents from UNIX and Linux Computers to understand what options and steps need to be performed to properly uninstall the agent from your UNIX and Linux computers.
+- To understand what options and steps need to be performed to properly uninstall the agent from your UNIX and Linux computers, see Manually Uninstalling Agents from UNIX and Linux Computers.